ImmuneDynamics/ImmuneDynamics.github.io/workshops/hdworkshops.md

 ---

 In the second half of 2021 we will be running or contributing to a number of workshops on the computational analysis of high-dimensional cytometry and single-cell data.
-Stay tuned for more information.

 <br />